How to Deploy a Model to the Edge

 )

-After running these commands you should see a lot of messages appearing in your terminal.
-Once the process is complete, you should see the following message in your terminal window:
+After running these commands you should see a lot of messages appearing in your terminal providing status information about the installation and downloading process: